linkuha/test-golang-rest-orders-api/README.md

 1. You can build and run app with help of Makefile: `make api-build-run`.
 It will generate swag documentation, build binary and run with local installed compiler.
-You must provide own env params like database connection in [.env](./.env) file.
+You must provide own env params like database connection in [.env](./.env) file (based on .env.sample).
-App parse this params via Viper wide-known packed.
+The app will parse this params via wide-known package Viper.

-2. You can build & run app and ready-to-use database (Postgres with enabled extension for UUID generating) for tests as production-similar version of app with Docker Compose: `make up`.
+2. You can build & run app and ready-to-use database (Postgres with enabled extension for UUID generating) for tests as production-like version of app with Docker Compose: `make up`.
 In that case you must not provide env params for database, it will be overwritten in [docker-compose.yml](./docker-compose.yml).
 Supporting of DATABASE_URL was used for ability of easy deploy on Heroku.